tuxonice/words/README.md

 - Each letter has a probability distribution of possible following letters
 - Incorporates common Portuguese word endings
 - Generates words of customizable length
+- Includes special Portuguese characters like 'ç' (cedilla), which is now explicitly included in the output

 ## 🚀 Installation